Photo:

 3. Pigs Peace Sanctuary

-Located in Stanwood and home to more than 50 rescued pigs and other farm animals, Pigs Peace Sanctuary provides shelter to formerly factory-farmed, abused and neglected hogs.
+Located in Stanwood and home to dozens of rescued pigs and other farm animals, Pigs Peace Sanctuary provides shelter to formerly factory-farmed, abused and neglected pigs.

-Visit: Tours are available April–October, generally on Sundays, by appointment only and are limited in frequency to protect and maintain a peaceful environment for the pigs and other farm animals on the property.
+Visit: Tours are available April–October by appointment only and are limited in frequency to protect and maintain a peaceful environment for the pigs and other animals on the property.
 To make an appointment to visit Pigs Peace, select a time and date offered on the website’s tour page.
-Your $45 per person donation directly supports the animals.
+Your $55 donation per person directly supports the animals.

-Support: In addition to visiting the farm, you can also support their work through regular donations, providing items on their wish list or volunteering skilled labor for the sanctuary’s upcoming projects.
+Support: In addition to visiting the farm, you can also support its work through regular donations, purchasing wish list items or volunteering as skilled labor for the sanctuary’s upcoming projects.

 4. The Muddy Pug Farm & Sanctuary